Prag8855/aab/content/guides/renew-german-freelance-visa.md

 **[Health insurance for the freelance visa ➞](/guides/german-visa-health-insurance#for-a-freelance-visa)**

-It takes 1 or 2 weeks to switch, but **it can take up to 3 months**.[^17] [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose health insurance.
+It takes 1 or 2 weeks to switch, but **it can take up to 3 months**.[^17] [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose the correct health insurance.
 Their help is free.
 Don't choose health insurance yourself; you can make expensive mistakes.

 {% include '_blocks/healthInsuranceQuestion.html' %}